unlock-protocol/unlock/unlock-protocol-com/blog/redesigning-our-checkout.md

 ### Using an Unlock account

-We've tried to make it easier to use an Ulock account and explain who is it intended for.
+We've tried to make it easier to use an Unlock account and explain who is it intended for.
 Users can choose to login using their crypto wallet or checkout using Unlock account in which case they would only be able to buy credit card enabled memberships.

 ![signing using unlock account](/images/blog/redesigned-checkout/new-checkout-unlock-account.png)